steemit/devportal-tutorials-js/tutorials/22_witness_listing_and_voting/README.md

 # Witness listing and voting

-_By the end of this tutorial you should know how to create a list of available witnesses as well as vote for and remove your vote for a witness._
+_Create a list of available witnesses as well as vote for and remove your vote for a witness._

 This tutorial will take you through the process of preparing and submitting a `vote` using the `broadcast` operation.
 A demo account is provided to use on the `testnet` but all variables can be easily changed and applied to the `production server`.